opendata-euskadi/WebDocumentacionLinkedDataOpenDataEuskadi/prototipo.md

 ## Content negotiation
 An important notion of Linked Data is that a URI identifies a resource (Iñigo Urkullu), but a resource can have different representations of the same content (An HTML page describing Iñigo Urkullu, RDF data describing Iñigo Urkullu, etc.).
 [Content negotiation](https://tools.ietf.org/html/rfc7231#section-3.4) is the process by which the server provides the appropriate representation for each client, according to the MIME type of the `Accept` header provided by the client (`text/html` for a web browser, `application/rdf+xml` for an RDF agent, etc.)

-The Content Negotiation at Open Data Euskadi is designed in the same way as in DBPedia.
+The Content Negotiation at Open Data Euskadi is designed in the same way as in DBpedia.
 There is a URI with the token `id` (`resource` in DBpedia), and the content negotiation process redirects the client with HTTP 303 codes to the appropriate URLs containing representations (`page` or `data` URLs).
-In the case of Open Data Euskadi there is an additional consideration since there are two types of pages: pages that represent only data (`doc`) and pages that represent web content that was transposed to RDF (`page`) (See Web content bellow).
+In the case of Open Data Euskadi there is an additional consideration since there are two types of pages: pages that represent only data (`doc`) and pages that represent web content that was transposed to RDF (`page`) (See section "Relation between Web content and Named Graphs in the Triple Store" bellow).

 ![Content negotiation at Open Data Euskadi](img/content-negotiation.PNG)